-2 Early help means providing support as soon as a problem emerges at any point in a child's life.
+Early help means providing support as soon as a problem emerges at any point in a child's life.
 Where a child would benefit from co-ordinated early help, an early help inter-agency assessment should be arranged.
-Chapter one of Working Together to Safeguard Children provides detailed guidance on the early help process.
-3 Referrals should follow the process set out in the local threshold document and local protocol for assessment.
+Chapter one of Working Together to Safeguard Children provides detailed guidance on the early help process

+Referrals should follow the process set out in the local threshold document and local protocol for assessment.
+Chapter one of Working Together to Safeguard Children.